Google Cache Checker

 What Is a Google Cache Checker?

-A Google Cache Checker is a tool that allows users to verify when Google last cached a specific webpage.
-This information offers insights into how often Googlebot visits your site, revealing the freshness and relevance of your content as perceived by search engines.
+A Google Cache Checker is a tool that lets users check when Google last cached a webpage.
+This info shows how often Googlebot visits your site.
+It reveals the freshness and relevance of your content as seen by search engines.

 How Google Cache Works

-Google crawlers scan websites periodically to gather and index content for search results.
+• Google crawlers scan websites to gather and index content for search results.

 Benefits of Using a Google Cache Checker